After 24 hours of research evaluating 32 products, we picked Ironman Gravity 4000 Inversion Table as our top choice.

 There are two reasons you want to think about getting the best inversion table you can find.
 The first is that you can work your abs in your home gym.

-But, many people are looking for inversion table benefits that are perhaps more important, to help with their immense back pain.
+But, many people are looking for inversion table benefits that are perhaps more important, to help with back pain.

 Your back – or rather your spine – takes the brunt of the nerve damage while your vertebrae compress under the weight of gravity and the position of your hunched body over a computer.
 Inversion therapy can counteract that.